-Tax Policy Score: 7 Taxes and social contributions amount to 48% of GDP, one of the highest levels in the OECD.
-This is the consequence of extraordinarily generous political and budgetary commitments, which have led to continuously rising taxes.
-Nonetheless, tax revenues do not cover expenses, as public spending is exceptionally high by western standards (56.5% of GDP in 2017 and 55.9% in 2018, compared to the EU-28 average of 47.1% in 2017).
+Tax Policy Score: 7 Taxes and social contributions are in sum higher in France than almost anywhere else in the OECD (45.2% of GDP in 2017, 44.3% expected in 2020).
+This is a consequence of extraordinarily generous political and budgetary commitments that have led to a continuous rise in taxes.
+Nonetheless, tax revenues do not cover expenses, as public spending is exceptionally high by Western standards.
+The Macron administration has started to reverse the trend, but the process has been rather slow.
+Public expenditure has dropped from 55% of GDP in 2017 to an expected 53.8% in 2019, and is forecast to be 53.4% in 2020.

-In spite of the lowering or deletion of many individual and company taxes, the tax ratio has remained at the same high level as in previous years.
-This is due to the increase in ecological taxes (e.g., on fossil fuel energy), and to the social contributions for the generous pension and health care systems.
-The effect on economic growth has been felt during the first semester of 2018, with a decline in consumption (a major factor affecting economic growth in France), prompting further financial incentives in the draft 2019 budget (e.g., the planned exemption of social contributions on additional hours worked beyond 35 hours per week) in order to boost consumption and company investment.
+Whereas the lowering or elimination of many charges and taxes has improved companies' competitiveness, the overall tax ratio has remained at a high level similar to that of previous years.
+The effect on economic growth was felt during the first half of 2018, with a decline in consumption (a major factor driving economic growth in France) prompting the inclusion of further consumption and corporate-investment incentives in the draft 2019 budget (e.g., an elimination of social-welfare contributions on any hours worked beyond 35 per week).
+However, the tax burden is viewed as penalizing the lower-middle working classes, which led to the Yellow Vest movement in November 2018.

-The tax policy initiated by Macron has been complemented by various measures that aim to better control the main factors of public spending, such as signing "contracts" with the main local government authorities in order to slow the expansion of local expenses, reduce fiscal niches (whose total cost is estimated by the Ministry of Finance at €100 billion per year), cut social expenses and streamline funding for social housing.
-This overall policy has attracted fierce criticism from opposition parties and the media, and Macron has been depicted as favoring the wealthy at the expense of the poor.
-The low flat rate for income on capital and particularly the partial abolition of the wealth tax (ISF) have been perceived as symbolic of Macron being a "president of the rich."
-The good news is that for the first time since 2006, the social security budget will be positive in 2019 due to the better management and control of social expenses.
-For instance, to the dismay of pensioners or beneficiaries of social allocations, state payments will be revalued less than the expected inflation in 2019 (0.3% increase only).
+The tax policy initiated by Macron has sought to exert better control of the main drivers of public spending.
+One tactic, for example, was to sign "contracts" with key local government authorities aimed at slowing the expansion of local expenses, reducing tax exemptions (which have a total estimated cost of €100 billion per year, according to the Ministry of Finance), cutting social expenses and streamlining funding for social housing.
+This overall policy attracted fierce criticism from opposition parties and the media, and Macron was depicted as favoring the wealthy at the expense of the poor.
+The low flat tax rate for income on capital and particularly the partial abolition of the wealth tax were perceived as symbolic of Macron's role as a "president of the rich."
+In fact, the criticism proved off base, as the new taxation system will increase public revenue due to a better evaluation of taxable wealth.
+However, in order to calm the social revolt, Macron's government was forced to substantially revise its tax policy, reducing taxes and social-system contributions for lower income groups.